AllenNeuralDynamics/aind-data-schema/docs/base/core/quality_control.md

 [Link to code](https://github.com/AllenNeuralDynamics/aind-data-schema/blob/dev/src/aind_data_schema/core/quality_control.py)

-Quality control is a collection of **evaluations** based on sets of **metrics** about the data.
+Quality control is a collection of **metrics** evaluated on a data asset.

-`QCEvaluation`s should be generated during pipelines: before raw data upload, during processing, and during analysis by researchers.
+`QCMetric` objects should be generated during pipelines: from raw data, during processing, and during analysis by researchers.

-The overall `QualityControl`, each `QCEvaluation`, and each `QCMetric` can be evaluated to get a `aind_data_schema.quality_control.State` which indicates whether the Overall QC/Evaluation/Metric passes, fails, or is in a pending state waiting for manual annotation.

-The state of an evaluation is set automatically to the lowest of its metric's states.
-A single failed metric sets an entire evaluation to fail.
-A single pending metric (with all other metrics passing) sets an entire evaluation to pending.
-An optional setting `QCEvaluation.allow_failed_metrics` allows you to ignore failures, which can be useful in situations where an evaluation is not critical for quality control.
+Every `QCMetric` has a `aind_data_schema.quality_control.State` which takes the value of the metric and compares it to some rule.
+Metrics can only pass or fail.
+Metrics that required manual evaluation are set to pending.

 ## Details

-### Evaluations

-Each `QCEvaluation` should be thought of as a single aspect of the data asset, from one `Modality`, that is evaluated for quality at a specific `Stage` in data acquisition or analysis.
-For example, the brain moves a small amount during electrophysiology.
-This evaluation would be marked with `Stage:RAW` and `Modality:ECEPHYS`.
-Evaluations will often consist of multiple metrics, some of which can be measured and evaluated automatically, as well as qualititative metrics that need to be evaluated by a human observer.

-The state of an evaluation depends on the state of its metrics according to these rules:

-- If any metric fails the evaluation fails (except when `allow_failed_metrics=True`, see below)
-- If any metric is pending and the rest pass the evaluation is pending
-- If all metrics pass the evaluation passes

-There are many situations where quality control is evaluated on an aspect of the data that isn't critical to the overall experimental goals.
-For example, you may have a `QCEvaluation` that checks whether the temperature and humidity sensors on the rig were functional, but the overall analysis can proceed with or without the these data.
-In these situations set `QCEvaluation.allow_failed_metrics=True` to allow the evaluation to pass even if these sensors actually failed.
-This ensures that the overall `QualityControl` for the data asset can also pass, without regard to these optional elements of the data.

 ### Metrics

 Each `QCMetric` is a single value or set of values that can be computed, or observed, about a set of data as part of an evaluation.
 These can have any type.
 See the AIND section for special rules for annotating metrics with options.

+Each `QCMetric` is annotated with three pieces of additional metadata: the `Stage` during which it was evaluated, the `Modality` of the evaluated data, and `tags`. `tags` are any string that naturally groups sets of metrics together.
+Good tags are things like: "Probe A", "Motion correction", and "Pose tracking".
+The stage and modality are automatically treated as tags, you do not need to include them.

 `QCMetric`s have a `Status`.
 The `Status` should depend directly on the `QCMetric.value`, either by a simple function: "value>5", or by a qualitative rule: "Field of view includes visual areas".
 The `QCMetric.description` field should be used to describe the rule used to set the status.
 Metrics can be evaluated multiple times, in which case the new status should be appended the `QCMetric.status_history`.

+### QualityControl.evaluate_status()

+You can evaluate the state of an combination of metrics filtered by the modality, stage, and tags.
+When evaluating the `Status` of a group of metrics the following rules apply:

+First: any metric that is failing and also has a tag in the `allow_tag_failures` list is set to pass

+Then evaluate in order:

+1. If any metric is still failing, the evaluation fails
+2. If any metric is pending and the rest pass the evaluation is pending
+3. If all metrics pass the evaluation passes

 **Q: What is a metric reference?**